-The Cawthron Foundation is now responsible for the Awards and has generous support from the Department of Conservation, Ministry for the Environment, Tourism Holding Limited, the Gawith-Deans Family Trust and Living Water.
+The Cawthron Foundation has generous support from Lane Neave, the Department of Conservation, Ministry for the Environment, Tourism Holding Limited and the Gawith-Deans Family Trust to run the 2018 Awards.

 Read more about the winners of the NZ River Awards 2017 here.